mpg-age-bioinformatics/myapp/DEPLOYING.md

 EOF
 ```

+and specify the env file when starting container eg. `docker-compose --env-file .env.prod up`.

-or, for local development (quote all mail related entries in the `docker-compose.yml`):
+For local development (quote all mail related entries in the `docker-compose.yml`):
 ```bash
 cat << EOF > .env
 APP_NAME="${APP_NAME}"